 The United States (US) suggested that "a focus on equity must address inequities not only between countries but also within them, not just protecting populations from pandemics but also illness, death and disrupted access to essential healthcare services during pandemics."
-Japan echoed this, asserting that, "in the context of WHO CA+, the equity to be achieved is both and international."
-These domestic interventions can arguably be read as efforts to shift focus away from the need to remedy the international inequities in access to, among other things, vaccines, diagnostics, medical oxygen, and other medical products that were brought into such sharp focus by the COVID-19 pandemic.
+Japan echoed this, asserting that, "in the context of WHO CA+, the equity to be achieved is both domestic and international."
+These interventions can arguably be read as efforts to shift focus away from the need to remedy the international inequities in access to, among other things, vaccines, diagnostics, medical oxygen, and other medical products that were brought into such sharp focus by the COVID-19 pandemic.

-Industry and Global North team up to oppose removal of intellectual property barriers to accessing pandemic products diagnostics, protective equipment, treatments in many countries of the Global South.
-A pandemic treaty could include provisions address these to barriers systematically during pandemic emergencies, for instance by including mechanisms that automatically waive monopoly rights on medical technologies and that mandate the sharing of relevant knowledge and data following declaration of either a pandemic or a public health emergency of international concern (PHEIC).
+Industry and Global North team up to oppose removal of intellectual property barriers to accessing pandemic products pandemic was the avoidable harm caused by the failure to rapidly address intellectual property barriers inhibiting access to vaccines, diagnostics, protective equipment, treatments in many countries of the Global South.
+A pandemic treaty could include provisions address these systematically during pandemic emergencies, for instance by including mechanisms that automatically waive monopoly rights on medical technologies and that mandate the sharing of relevant knowledge and data following declaration of either a pandemic or a public health emergency of international concern (PHEIC).